FRRouting/frr/doc/user/bgp.rst

    routes if they aren't present in their IGP routing tables; `bgpd` doesn't care about IGP routes when announcing its routes.

-.. index:: no network A.B.C.D/M
+.. index:: network A.B.C.D/M
 .. clicmd:: no network A.B.C.D/M

-.. index:: [no] bgp network import-check
+.. index:: bgp network import-check
 .. clicmd:: [no] bgp network import-check

    This configuration modifies the behavior of the network statement.